Kerrie Mohr, LCSW

 When the science of what works is paired with the flexibility to meet your unique needs, positive change is the natural result.
 Using principles of Cognitive-Behavioral Therapy (CBT) Exposure and Response Prevention (ERP), Mindfulness, and Attachment Theory, we’ll tune into what’s authentic in you, cultivate a deeper awareness of your intrinsic value and worth, and problem-solve together, to understand and change the thoughts, feelings and behaviors that are getting in your way.

 Anxiety tells us fulfillment is a destination, when in truth it’s all about the journey.
 From the Midwest of my origins, to the corporate nonprofit structures of NYC; from the authentic and mission-driven grassroots culture of the San Francisco Bay Area, on spiritual leadership pilgrimages to France and Israel, and back again to my clinical work here in NYC… mine has been a nonstop and ever-evolving journey.

 I feel honored to play a role in your own.

-Since graduate school at Columbia University School of Social Work, I have focused my career on seeking out solutions to individual, family and community problems through policy reform, community organizing, managing teams and building nonprofit social service programs.
+I have focused my career on seeking out solutions to individual, family, and community problems through clinical work, policy reform, organizing, managing teams, and building nonprofit social service programs.